ucsd-cse15l-w22/ucsd-cse15l-w22.github.io/pages/syllabus.md

 ## Announcements

-We will announce important events in the course through Piazza (FILL link).
+We will announce important events in the course through Piazza.
 You must have a Piazza account and be able to receive notifications through Piazza or check it daily.

 You can join our Piazza course here: [https://piazza.com/ucsd/winter2022/cse15l](https://piazza.com/ucsd/winter2022/cse15l)